eclipse-edc/Connector/docs/developer/decision-records/2024-07-03-additional-catalogrequest-param/README.md

 So if a provider offers assets, that are only available is a special (non-default) credential is presented, the consumer must be able to attach the respective scope strings to the access token.

-_NB: the information \_which_ scopes must be added, has to be conveyed out-of-band.\_
+_NB: the information which scopes must be added, has to be conveyed out-of-band._

 In other words, a consumer may know that a provider has certain assets available, but they have an access policy constraint on them, which makes them "invisible" unless a certain credential is presented.

 ## Approach

-The `CatalogRequest` will receive a new field `parameters`, which is an extensible map.
-This map may contain an entry `additionalScopes` which is a list of scope strings (as per [DCP Specification, Section 3.1](https://github.com/eclipse-tractusx/identity-trust/blob/main/specifications/verifiable.presentation.protocol.md#31-access-scopes)):
+The `CatalogRequest` will receive a new nullable field `additionalScopes` which is a list of scope strings (as per [DCP Specification, Section 3.1](https://github.com/eclipse-tractusx/identity-trust/blob/main/specifications/verifiable.presentation.protocol.md#31-access-scopes)):

 ```json